 The word “photography” comes from the Greek φώς (phos) “light” + γραφίς (graphis) “stylus”, “paintbrush” or γραφή (graphê) “representation by means of lines” or “drawing”, together meaning “drawing with light.”
 Photographic lighting takes years to learn to do well, and there are literally hundreds of books written on the subject.

 As photographers, film or digital, we are really “painting with light.”
 Quite often that means that we’ll have to add or subtract light to enhance your wedding photographs and make them look their best.
 Sometimes it’s simply adding a reflector or two to add or subtract light and other times we might employ one or more strobe units.

-Many times, we’ll take your wedding images from great to awesome in post production using my extensive Photoshop skills and training.
+Many times, I’ll take your wedding images from great to awesome in post-production using my extensive Photoshop skills and training.
 I’ll do whatever it takes to make them look amazing.

 In Minnesota (and every other state that we’ve photographed in) we’ve experienced everything from full sun, to partly cloudy, to heavily overcast skies, hot and humid to subzero temperatures, light rain to a monsoon; wind, tornados, lightning, and anything from flurries to a blizzard!